Beurling-Fourier Algebras and Complexification: Introduction

 for a contractive 2-cocycle $\Omega\in VN(G\times G)$ (see \cite{gllst}).
 One can find numerous examples of non-trivial weights for general compact groups in \cite{lst} and certain connected Lie groups in \cite{gllst}. \\

 In this paper, we will work with such weight inverse $\omega$ omitting the condition of its positivity.
 To each $\omega$ we will associate a subspace $A(G,\omega)$ of $A(G)$ which becomes a commutative Banach algebra with respect to a new weighted norm and the pointwise multiplication and so it is natural to study its Gelfand spectrum, $\spec\, A(G,\omega)$.
-When $G$ is compact and $\omega$ is a positive central weight, this question was studied in \cite{lst}; the case of specific connected Lie groups was treated in \cite{gllst}.
+When $G$ is compact and $\omega$ is a positive central weight, this question was studied in \cite{lst}; specific connected Lie groups, namely $SU(N)$, the Heisenberg group, the reduced Heisenberg group, the Euclidean motion group $E(2)$ and its simply connected cover, were treated in the long paper \cite{gllst}.
 It has been proved that $\spec\,A(G,\omega)$ is closely related to an (abstract) complexification of $G$.
-To establish this fact the strategy in \cite{gllst} was to find a simpler dense subalgebra $\mathcal A$ so that one could easily identify its spectrum $\spec\,\mathcal A$ and get $\spec\,A(G,\omega)\subset\spec\, \mathcal A$.
-If $G$ is compact the natural choice is $\mathcal A=\text{Trig}\; G$, the algebra of matrix coefficients of finite-dimensional representations of $G$; $\spec\,\mathcal A$ is then an abstract complexification of $G$, introduced by McKennon in \cite{McK1}, which coincides in the case of compact connected Lie groups with the universal complexification of $G$.
+To establish this fact the strategy in \cite{gllst} was to find a simpler dense subalgebra $\mathcal A$ so that one could easily identify its spectrum, $\spec\,\mathcal A$, and get $\spec\,A(G,\omega)\subset\spec\, \mathcal A$.
+If $G$ is compact a natural choice is $\mathcal A=\text{Trig}\; G$, the algebra of matrix coefficients of finite-dimensional representations of $G$; $\spec\,\mathcal A$ is then an abstract complexification of $G$, introduced by McKennon in \cite{McK1}, which coincides in the case of compact connected Lie groups with the universal complexification of $G$.
 For non-compact groups, it seems there is no such natural choice of the subalgebra.
 In \cite{gllst} the construction of $\mathcal A$ is rather technical and each $G$ treated in the paper required an individual approach, which heavily involved in particular the theory of group representations and technique of analytic extensions; the technicalities were an obstacle to develop a general theory applicable to any connected Lie group.

 In this paper, we propose a different approach to the problem of identifying the spectrum of $A(G,\omega)$ that allows us to realise $\spec\, A(G,\omega)$ as a subset of an abstract complexification of $G$ for a wide class of groups and weights.